dev-rsilver/hooks-test/README.md

 # Test Repo
 Code is **not** production quality.
-Creates an animated clock and date label to test hooks.
+Creates an animated clock, date label and todo list to test hooks.